nin-jin/node-jin/README.md

 Application support
 -------------------

+Use $.jin.application as supervisor for your daemon-applications.

-Name your application "app.js", but run it by "index.js" with this content:
+If your application is "app.js", run it by "index.js" with this content:

 	require( 'jin' ).application( 'app.js' )

 That will observe the application and will restart it when:

  * Aplication crashes
+ * Application stops by process.exit()
- * Some files in current folder changes
+ * Some files changes in current folder

 Tree
 ----